opendxl-community/opendxl-file-transfer-service-python/doc/sdk/basicserviceexample.rst

 Basic Service Example
 =====================

-This sample registers a file store request callback with DXL as part of a custom service.
+This sample registers a file store request callback with DXL as part of a "custom" service.

+Following the instructions in the :doc:`running` document, you can register a standalone File Transfer service with the DXL fabric.
+This example shows how you can, alternatively, add file storage capabilities to your own service — avoiding the need to register a separate, standalone service with the DXL fabric.

+The standalone File Transfer service has its own :ref:`Service Configuration File <dxl_service_config_file_label>` for managing file storage settings — for example, the root directory under which files are stored.
+With the "custom" service approach, you pass the desired configuration values directly into the :class:`dxlfiletransferservice.requesthandlers.FileStoreRequestCallback` instance during construction.
+If you want to give end users the ability to configure these settings, you could expose them as part of your service's own configuration file.

 The sample uses a client application wrapper to send a file via the DXL fabric to the request callback for storage.
 The progress and result of the file storage operation are displayed to the console.